Jibbarth/grumphp/doc/tasks/shell.md

 *Default: []*

-This is a list of file patterns that will be ignored by the Symfony console task.
+This is a list of file patterns that will be ignored by the shell tasks.
 Leave this option blank to run the task for all files defined in the whitelist_patterns and or triggered_by extensions.

 **whitelist_patterns**